-This training demonstrates why we must make good records.
-We need to recognize how important good records are and take the time to document all of our work.
-As you will see and come to understand, it is important to always make time.
-This course supports associates with the documentation of their operations and improving the records they produce.
-Specifically, associates will learn the importance of their records and that good recordkeeping gives individuals a better legal position should their actions ever be questioned.
-When records do not accurately explain actions and events, the situation can quickly become a serious problem.
+This training demonstrates what happens when records are not properly documented, the impacts it has on the company, management and associates.
+To avoid these issues in the future, associates need to know how to make good records and how to update a record from a mistake being made.
+We need to recognize how important good record keeping is and take the time to document all the work we conduct.
+From this training you will learn why it is important to always make time.
+This course supports associates regarding documentation of daily operations and improving the content of records produced.
+Associates will gain a deeper understanding regarding the importance of their records and the knowledge that good recordkeeping provides individuals with a better legal position should their actions ever be questioned.
+Examples are also provided of how situations quickly became serious legal issues when records did not accurately explain actions and events.